telerik/xaml-docs/controls/radchartview/populating-with-data/binding-the-color-of-series-items.md

 * [Scatter Point Series](#scatter-point-series)
 * [Pie Series](#pie-series)

+The color binding is done via the `DefaultVisualStyle` or `PointTemplate` properties of the series.
+In case you are using one of the [lightweight render options]({%slug radchartview-features-rendering%}) (Direct2D or Bitmap), keep in mind that bindings are not support in the `DefaultVisualStyle`.
+Instead, use only fixed values.
+Also setting the `PointTemplate` property will disable the lightweight render options and the chart will fallback to the default XAML rendering.

 ## Example Data Model Definition

 This section contains the data model used for the series examples in this article and also how to set it up.